Mrym-Shoukat1/-Numbers-Speak-The-Data-Story-of-PSL-2024-/README.md

 # -Numbers-Speak-The-Data-Story-of-PSL-2024-
 A data-driven analysis of PSL 2024, revealing team performance, player stats, and match insights through visual storytelling.

-📌 Note: This project was originally created so feing long time on Kaggle.
+📌 Note: This project was originally created so being long time on Kaggle.
 🔗 View original notebook here: Kaggle Notebook